From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Augmenting LLMs for ZK Code Generation

 \section{Augmenting LLMs for ZK Code Generation}

-Our study reveals a gap between LLMs' surface-level knowledge of ZK DSLs and their ability to construct correct gadgets or complete programs.
-Models can recall syntax and library references but struggle to translate this knowledge into valid constraint systems.
-To bridge this gap, we introduce \textsc{ZK-Coder}, an agentic framework for end-to-end ZK code generation.
+Based on the findings and gaps revealed from our empirical study in \S~\ref{sec:capability-study}, we introduce \textsc{ZK-Coder}, an agentic framework to augment end-to-end ZK code generation.
 We first summarize the design principles derived from our findings, then present the system.